piotrm35/Add_a_point_road_sign/doc/APRS_manual_EN.rst

     Setup.py file of this plug-in);
 20. a set of six buttons for memorizing settings during operation, switching between them, and for deleting them;
-21. the field "comments" is used to enter comments about the inserted road sign.
+21. the "comments" field is used to enter comments about the inserted road sign;
+22. the "street" field is used to enter the name of the street to which the road sign is assigned.

 Discussing the Setup.py file of this plug-in: